Simple Modal Types for Functional Reactive Programming: Introduction

+This forgetful semantics applies to the language as a whole: A term \ensuremath{\Varid{t}\mathbin{:}\Conid{A}} evaluates to a value \ensuremath{\Varid{v}\mathbin{:}\Conid{A}} in response to $\tau$, written $t \reacts\tau v$.
+For example, we may have a GUI program \ensuremath{\Varid{t}\mathbin{:}\Conid{Widget}} that implements the tree structure describing the GUI (such as the DOM of a website), so that if $t \reacts\tau v$, then the value $v$ is the state of the GUI after it has received the events $\tau$.
+Importantly, we give \Rizzo an operational semantics that will compute $t \reacts\tau v$ \emph{incrementally}.
+That is, after we computed $t \reacts\tau v$ and then received an additional event $e$, we can compute $t \reacts{\tau,e} v'$ from $v$ and $e$ alone.
+Moreover, this update of $v$ to $v'$ is performed \emph{in place}, only replacing the parts of $v$ that have changed.

-The main technical results of this article are the metatheoretical properties of \Rizzo: We prove that the language is productive, causal, and does not have space leaks.
-The proof uses a combination of a logical relations argument as well as a type preservation argument.
-The entire proof has been formalised using the \emph{Lean} theorem prover~\cite{moura21LeanTheoremProver}.
-This Lean formalisation is available as supplementary material~\citep{supplementary}.
+The main technical results of this article are the metatheoretical properties of \Rizzo: We prove that the language is productive, causal, and free of space leaks.
+The proof uses a combination of a logical relations argument and a type preservation argument.
 In addition, this article presents multiple examples that demonstrate the expressiveness and the simplicity of \Rizzo compared to previous work.

-\subsection{Overview}
+The proofs of the metatheoretical results and all \Rizzo examples in this article have been fully formalised using the \emph{Lean} theorem prover~\citep{moura21LeanTheoremProver}. \ifanon This Lean formalisation is available in the supplementary material. \else This Lean formalisation is available in the supplementary material~\citep{supplementary}. \fi

+\paragraph{Overview}